 12. Additional improvements in the Block Editor

-As a pile of Gutenberg plugin versions have been merged into the core, a lot of changes, improvements and bug have been fixed in this new update.
+As a pile of Gutenberg plugin versions have been merged into the core, a lot of changes, improvements, and bugs have been fixed in this new update.
 Only a few of them are mentioned below which are as follows:

 - The Media & Text block now supports vertical alignment